How to Grow a Chestnut Tree from Seed (Timelapse)

 3. Store them in the fridge at around 1–4°C (34–39°F) for 8–12 weeks.

-4. Check every couple of weeks: if the towel dries out, mist it again; remove any nuts that turn mushy.
+4. Check every couple of weeks: re-mist if the towel dries out, and remove any nuts that turn mushy.

 Germinated chestnut with root emerging after cold stratification